Correlation Between North Square and Oak Ridge

 Strong

-Over the last 90 days Oak Ridge Dividend has generated negative risk-adjusted returns adding no value to fund investors.
+Compared to the overall equity markets, risk-adjusted returns on investments in Oak Ridge Dividend are ranked lower than 16 (%) of all funds and portfolios of funds over the last 90 days.
 In spite of fairly strong basic indicators, Oak Ridge is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 North Square and Oak Ridge Volatility Contrast